kunzaatko/nord.nvim/README.md

 # Customization

-The configuration options are set the same way as in the vim version, through vim global variables, unlike most modern lua plugins.
+The configuration options are set the same way as in the vim version, through vim global variables.
 Every option that is possible to set in [nord-vim](https://github.com/arcticicestudio/nord-vim) is included.
 The defaults are preserved.
 For previews and full descriptions, see the official [nord vim port configuration website page](https://www.nordtheme.com/docs/ports/vim/configuration).

 | Option                                                                                                                              | Default | Description                                                  |
 | ----------------------------------------------------------------------------------------------------------------------------------- | ------- | ------------------------------------------------------------ |